Continuum limits of Matrix Product States: Conclusions and Outlook

 In summary, we have investigated which TI MPS have a CL, which is defined as the infinite iteration of the inverse of a renormalization procedure, together with a regularity condition in the limit.
 We have found that a TI MPS has a CL if and only if its transfer matrix is infinitely divisible.
 We have then defined the coarse CL as the CL of some of the coarser descriptions of the state, and have characterised the states with a coarse CL using the divisibility properties of their transfer matrices.
 We have shown that various well-studied states (such as the AKLT state, the 1D cluster state or the antiferromagnet) have a coarse CL, but that not all states have one.

 This work raises several questions.
 One concerns the representation of the states obtained in the limit as matrix products, which would require a generalization of the class of cMPS.
+This would also allow to study the uniqueness of the CL.
 It also remains to be seen whether there is a meaningful definition of CL such that all TI MPS have a limit of this sort.
 A further possibility is to consider the renormalization procedure determined by the Multiscale Entanglement Renormalization Ansatz (MERA) \cite{Vi07}, for which the class of continuous MERA was defined in \cite{Ha13b}, and study continuum limits in that setting.